adri/adri.github.io/_posts/2014-11-20-use-es6-in-node-and-browser-traceur.md

+---
+layout:     post
-# How to use ES6 in Node and in your Browser with traceur
+title:      ES6 in Node and in your Browser with Traceur
+summary:    How to use Google traceur to transpile ES6 javascript to ES5.
+---

 ## How to make it work in node